AristideBH/AristideBH/README.md

-- 👋 Hi, I’m @AristideBH
+- 👋 Hi, I’m Aristide and from Paris, France
-- 👀 I’m interested in design, coding, 3D modeling/printing and many more
+- 👀 I’m interested in print and web design, 3D modeling and printing, ervreything DIY and many many more...
-- 🌱 I’m currently learning PHP OOP / Sveltekit
+- 🌱 I’m currently learning Svelte/SvelteKit, while working at [Noise](https://noise.fr)
-- 💞️ I’m looking to collaborate on great projects
+- 💞️ I’m looking to collaborate on various projects, as graphic designer or front-end/back-end/full-stack developper.
 - 📫 Drop me a mail at aristide.bruneau@gmail.com

 <!---